 This is the second Thanksgiving holiday in a row where an E. coli outbreak involving romaine lettuce products prompted officials to issue a “Do not eat” advisory.
 On November 20, 2018, CDC officials issued an advisory for Americans to stop eating romaine lettuce products following reports of E. coli illnesses.

 It took officials more than a month of traceback investigations and sampling strains of E. coli in sickened consumers to identify the source of the contamination on December 20, 2018, after discovering a similar strain of E. coli in a sediment sample collected from an agricultural water reservoir on Adams Bros Farming Inc., farm in Santa Maria, California where romaine lettuce products were grown and distributed nationwide.

 By the time the source of contamination was discovered, 59 people across 15 states had fallen ill with E. coli, resulting in at least 23 hospitalizations.
 Two of those hospitalized developed a type of kidney failure from the infection that can cause severe adverse health consequences.

-E. coli is a foodborne bacterium that lives in the intestines of people and animals and can become pathogenic causing severe bowel pain and diarrhea when exposed outside of the human intestinal tract.
-The bacteria are commonly transmitted through contaminated water or food, or through contact with animals and infected persons.
+E. coli is a foodborne bacteria that lives in the intestines of people and animals and can become pathogenic, causing severe bowel pain and diarrhea when exposed outside of the human intestinal tract.
+The bacteria are commonly transmitted through contaminated water or uncooked food, or through contact with animals and infected persons.